 Supports Heart Health

 Fig. 3.
-Effects of ageing on CoQ10 concentrations as measured in heart tissue cells (Kalén et al., 1989).
+Effects of aging on CoQ10 concentrations as measured in heart tissue cells (Kalén et al., 1989).

 Supports Brain Health